department-of-veterans-affairs/vagov-content/pages/index.md

     description: Apply for a printed Veteran ID card, get your VA benefit letters and medical records, and learn how to apply for a discharge upgrade.
 news:
   - img: /img/homepage/home-1.jpg
-    alt: Four Veterans standing together in front of the United States flag.
+    alt: 4 Veterans standing together in front of the United States flag.
     title: Make the Connection Website
     href: https://maketheconnection.net/
     description: Hear Veterans share their stories of recovery, and find resources near you.